clort81/blopotron/README.md

 - `Numpad 7, 8, 9, 4, 6, 1, 2, 3` : Fire continuously in the chosen direction.
 - `Numpad 5` : Stop firing.

-*(Note: Because this uses raw terminal input, your terminal emulator must be configured to send repeated key events when a key is held down, which is the default behavior on most modern systems.)*
+*(Note: Because this uses raw terminal input, the game does not track keydown and keyup events.
+You will need to learn to move and stop moving with 's' and stop firing with '5')*

 ## Building
 Requires a standard C compiler (GCC or Clang) and the math library.